 This Plan and our Medicare Advantage plan: We offer a Medicare Advantage plan known as Kaiser Permanente Senior Advantage for Federal Members.
 Senior Advantage for Federal Members enhances your FEHB coverage by lowering cost-sharing for some services and/or adding benefits.
-If you have Medicare Parts A and B, or Medicare Part B only, you can enroll in Senior Advantage for Federal Members with no increase to your FEHB or Kaiser Permanente premium.
-Your enrollment is in addition to your FEHB High Option or Standard Option enrollment; however, your benefits will be provided under the Kaiser Permanente Senior Advantage for Federal Members plan and are subject to Medicare rules.
+If you have Medicare Parts A and B, or Medicare Part B only, you can enroll in Senior Advantage for Federal Members.
+Enrolling in Senior Advantage for Federal Members does not change your FEHB premium.
+Your enrollment is in addition to your FEHB High Option or Standard Option enrollment: however, your benefits will be provided under the Kaiser Permanente Senior Advantage for Federal Members plan and are subject to Medicare rules.
 If you are already a member of Senior Advantage for Federal Members and would like to understand your additional benefits in more detail, please refer to your Senior Advantage for Federal Members Evidence of Coverage.
-If you are considering enrolling in our Senior Advantage for Federal Members, please call us at 800-805-2739 (TTY: 711), 8 a.m. to 8 p.m., 7 days a week, or visit our website at www.kp.org/feds.
+If you are considering enrolling in Senior Advantage for Federal Members, please call us at 800-805-2739 (TTY: 711), 8 a.m. to 8 p.m., 7 days a week, or visit our website at www.kp.org/feds.

 With Kaiser Permanente Senior Advantage for Federal Members, you'll get more coverage, such as lower cost sharing and better benefits.
-This 2020 benefit summary allows you to make a side-by-side comparison of your choices:
+This 2021 benefit summary allows you to make a side-by-side comparison of your choices:

-2020 Benefits and Services High Option without Medicare You pay High Option Senior Advantage You pay Standard Option without Medicare You pay Standard Option Senior Advantage You pay
+2021 Benefits and Services High Option without Medicare You pay High Option Senior Advantage You pay Standard Option without Medicare You pay Standard Option Senior Advantage You pay

 Deductible None None None None

-Primary care \$15 \$10 \$25 \$20
+Primary care \$15 \$5 \$25 \$15

 Specialty care \$15 \$10 \$25 \$20

+Outpatient surgery 20% \$5 20% \$75

+Inpatient hospital care \$100 per admission \$0 \$300 per admission \$200 per admission

+Emergency care \$100 \$75 \$200 \$75

+Urgent care \$15 \$10 \$25 \$20